vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Saeculum 37 (1986), 150–65.

-Gobhilagr.hyas¯utra
+Gobhilagr.hyasūtra

-(GoGS) Gobhilagr.hyas¯utram with Bhat.t.anārāyaṇa’s commentary.
+(GoGS) Gobhilagr.hyasūtram with Bhat.t.anārāyaṇa’s commentary.
 Crit. edit. from the original manuscripts with notes and indices by Chintamani Bhattacharya.

 With an Introduction by V. Vedantatirtha.
 Calcutta 1936.
 The Calcutta